fish-shell/fish-shell/README.rst

 Switching to fish
 ~~~~~~~~~~~~~~~~~

-If you wish to use fish as your default shell, use the following
+If you wish to use fish as your default shell, use the following command, from inside fish:
-command:

 ::

-   chsh -s /usr/local/bin/fish
+   chsh -s (command -s fish)

+``chsh`` wants a full path, this will try to find where fish is installed.
+If that doesn't work, try to pass the path manually - it will usually be ``/usr/local/bin/fish`` if you built from source, or ``/usr/bin/fish`` if you installed a package.

-``chsh`` will prompt you for your password and change your default
+``chsh`` will prompt you for your password and change your default shell.
+Log out, then log in again for the changes to take effect.
-shell.
-(Substitute ``/usr/local/bin/fish`` with whatever path fish was
-installed to, if it differs.)
-Log out, then log in again for the changes
-to take effect.

-Use the following command if fish isn’t already added to ``/etc/shells``
-to permit fish to be your login shell:
+Use the following command if fish isn’t already added to ``/etc/shells`` to permit fish to be your login shell (e.g. if ``chsh`` complains that it "doesn't exist" or similar):

 ::

-   echo /usr/local/bin/fish | sudo tee -a /etc/shells
+   echo (command -s fish) | sudo tee -a /etc/shells

 To switch your default shell back, you can run ``chsh -s /bin/bash``
 (substituting ``/bin/bash`` with ``/bin/tcsh`` or ``/bin/zsh`` as